bguesman/docsify-test/docs/quickstart/earth-atmo.md

 ### Aerosol Layer

 Let's now move on to creating our aerosol layer.
-Once again, this is mostly just a matter of transferring our table values to another layer block we'll create.
+Once again, this is mostly just a matter of transferring our table values to another layer we'll create.

 |Layer |Extinction Coeff. |Scattering Coeff. | Density Dist. | Density | Thickness | Height | Phase Func. | Anisotropy |
 |----- |----------------- |----------------- |-------------- |-------- |---------- |------- |------------ |----------- |